wrccdc-org/Website-Hugo-Source-Code/content/_index.md

 ---
 <br>

-We would like to thank everyone back to the 2021 WRCCDC Season.
+We would like to welcome everyone back to the 2021 WRCCDC Season.

 <br>
 <hr>